roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 ### 1.7.
 Manufacturing and Assembly Processes

 The steel plates are obtained through a cold rolling process.
 Their surface roughness with an arithmetic mean deviation is 4.8 micrometers.
 The geometric tolerance concerning the thickness of these components is {{< katex >}}\pm{{< /katex >}}0.1 mm.

+{{< hint info>}}
+Cold rolling is a way to change the shape or reduce the thickness of metal sheets  while keeping the metal at room temperature or slightly above.
+It's done by passing the metal through rollers that apply pressure, making it thinner or changing its shape.{{< /hint>}}

 ![saas2sa](https://live.staticflickr.com/65535/53349139963_c077712bdd_z.jpg)